acholonu/DevOps_Capstone/README.md

 The goal of this project is to deploy a microsoft service onto a kubernetes cluster using best practices in DevOps.
 I will deploy the dagster hello world microservice tutorial.

+## Simple Micorservice

+### Backend

+The backend consist of two part: A service that polls a postgres database to see if any schema changes have happened.
+The second service processes schema changes using the orchestration tool called Dagster.

+### Frontend

+Simple Flask app that prints backend results to screen.

 ## Tools Used in This Project

 - [CircleCI](app.circleci.com)